umitproject/network-scanner/share/doc/umit/src/plugins_dev.rst

    Take a look to :ref:`localized-plugin` section for additional information.

-ScanNotebookPage Class
+NmapScanNotebookPage Class
 ----------------------

-.. class:: ScanNotebookPage()
+.. class:: NmapScanNotebookPage()

-:class:`ScanNotebookPage` instance have the following signals:
+:class:`NmapScanNotebookPage` instance have the following signals:

-.. method:: ScanNotebookPage.connect("scan-finished", callback)
+.. method:: NmapScanNotebookPage.connect("scan-finished", callback)

    This signal is emitted when a scan finish.
 The plugin have to check the status of the scan.
 It's not assured that the scans terminates correctly.
-To check the status of the scan see also :attr:`ScanNotebookPage.status`.
+To check the status of the scan see also :attr:`NmapScanNotebookPage.status`.

    The callback should be in the form of:

-   .. function:: callback(core, scannotebookpage)
+   .. function:: callback(core, nmapscannotebookpage)

-:class:`ScanNotebookPage` instance have the following methods:
+:class:`NmapScanNotebookPage` instance have the following methods:

-.. method:: ScanNotebookPage.get_tab_label()
+.. method:: NmapScanNotebookPage.get_tab_label()

    Return the title of the current scan.

-.. method:: ScanNotebookPage.set_tab_label(label)
+.. method:: NmapScanNotebookPage.set_tab_label(label)

    Set the title of the current scan to *label*.

-.. method:: ScanNotebookPage.close_tab()
+.. method:: NmapScanNotebookPage.close_tab()

    Close the current scan.

-:class:`ScanNotebookPage` instance have the following attributes:
+:class:`NmapScanNotebookPage` instance have the following attributes:

-.. attribute:: ScanNotebookPage.status
+.. attribute:: NmapScanNotebookPage.status

    :class:`PageStatus` instance representing the status of the scan.

-.. attribute:: ScanNotebookPage.changes
+.. attribute:: NmapScanNotebookPage.changes

    A :ctype:`bool` setted to True if the the current Scan has unsaved changes.

-.. attribute:: ScanNotebookPage.comments
+.. attribute:: NmapScanNotebookPage.comments

    A :ctype:`dict` object.

-.. attribute:: ScanNotebookPage.hosts
+.. attribute:: NmapScanNotebookPage.hosts

    A :ctype:`dict` object.

-.. attribute:: ScanNotebookPage.services
+.. attribute:: NmapScanNotebookPage.services

    A :ctype:`dict` object.

-.. attribute:: ScanNotebookPage.parsed
+.. attribute:: NmapScanNotebookPage.parsed

    A :class:`NmapParser` instance.

-.. attribute:: ScanNotebookPage.top_box
+.. attribute:: NmapScanNotebookPage.top_box

    A :class:`HIGVBox` instance.

-.. attribute:: ScanNotebookPage.saved
+.. attribute:: NmapScanNotebookPage.saved

    A :ctype:`bool` setted to True if the the current Scan is saved.

-.. attribute:: ScanNotebookPage.saved_filename
+.. attribute:: NmapScanNotebookPage.saved_filename

    A :ctype:`str` setted representing the filename of the scan.

-.. attribute:: ScanNotebookPage.scan_result
+.. attribute:: NmapScanNotebookPage.scan_result

    A :class:`ScanResult` instance.

-.. attribute:: ScanNotebookPage.host_view_selection
+.. attribute:: NmapScanNotebookPage.host_view_selection

    The :class:`gtk.TreeSelection` of :attr:`ScanHostsView.host_view`.

-.. attribute:: ScanNotebookPage.service_view_selection
+.. attribute:: NmapScanNotebookPage.service_view_selection

    The :class:`gtk.TreeSelection` of :attr:`ScanHostsView.service_view`.

-.. attribute:: ScanNotebookPage.toolbar
+.. attribute:: NmapScanNotebookPage.toolbar

    A :class:`ScanToolbar` instance.

-.. attribute:: ScanNotebookPage.empty_target
+.. attribute:: NmapScanNotebookPage.empty_target

    A :ctype:`str` representing an empty target (The value could change because it's a gettext string.
 With ``LANG=C`` the value is ``<target>``).

-.. attribute:: ScanNotebookPage.command_toolbar
+.. attribute:: NmapScanNotebookPage.command_toolbar

    A :class:`ScanCommandToolbar` instance.